ghowland/VDRPrologCPU/README.md

 VDR (Value, Denominator, Remainder) replaces floats with exact rational arithmetic.
 The primary type is Q16:

 ```
-Q16 { v: i32, r0: i16, r1: i16 }   // 8 bytes
+Q16 { v: i32, r0: u16, r1: u16 }   // 8 bytes
 ```

 The denominator is fixed at 65536 (2^16) and never stored.
 The rational value is `v / 65536`.
 When integer division produces a remainder, that remainder is stored in `r0` — not discarded.
 When cross-terms in multiplication produce structure below r0's resolution, that goes in `r1`.
 Nothing is thrown away.

+**Implementation note:** r0 and r1 are u16 (unsigned), not i16 as in earlier spec versions. `@mod` by D always produces non-negative results, so unsigned eliminates overflow risk during carry propagation when remainder values exceed 32767.

 This means:
 - **Softmax sums to exactly 65536.** Not approximately.
 Exactly.
 Every time.
-Proven across 20 benchmark epochs with zero violations.
+Verified across all tested inputs with zero violations.
-- **Deterministic results.** Same inputs produce identical outputs regardless of operation order or SIMD width.
-Integer arithmetic has no precision variance between scalar and SIMD paths.
+- **Deterministic results.** Same inputs produce identical outputs regardless of operation order.
+Integer arithmetic has no precision variance.
-- **Visible precision.** If r1 approaches ±32767 after a chain of operations, the system knows the Q16 frame is being stressed and can escalate that specific computation to Q32 (denominator 2^32) or Q335 (denominator 2^335).
+- **Visible precision.** If r1 approaches saturation after a chain of operations, the system knows the Q16 frame is being stressed and can escalate that specific computation to Q32 (denominator 2^32) or Q335 (denominator 2^335).
 The decision is based on exact data, not heuristic.
 - **No silent degradation.** Every divTrunc captures its mod.
 Discarding remainder is a bug, not a tradeoff.

 ---